Recipes

 Do you have a hankering for a delicious blueberry pie like your grandma used to make?
 Yes, I know you want a slice or two of this luscious pie with a good amount of whipped cream that melts in your mouth.
 And it is very easy to make!

-This pie has a pre-baked crust I made from scratch.
-It is a great recipe because, with a little prep ahead of time, you can have a pie ready in very little time.
+This pie has a pre-baked gluten-free crust I made from scratch.
+It is a great recipe because, when you prepare the crust ahead of time, you can have a pie ready in very little time.
 It is great to serve the company when you want something memorable and easy to do.

 When I make my gluten-free pie crusts, I make several at a time and freeze them.
 This way, they are ready whenever.
 We have all had moments where we just wanted a pie.
 But sometimes we receive a message from a loved one that says they will be dropping by at such and such a time approximately.
 Making the crust from scratch is not hard, but it is also easier to have some frozen ones on hand that you can either pre-bake and fill or fill and bake, depending on the kind of pie you are making.